 I truly found my niche in my semi-retirement.
 As I have reflected on my ministry, I have discovered a strength that almost always comes from adversity.
 After it was all over, I was also left with a burning desire to share my experiences.
 I wanted to share with other women (and men!) who may be facing the same or similar treatment as an ordained person or anyone facing discrimination in the church or any place.

-I want desperately to help anyone who finds themselves the object of such unconscionable treatment to deal with it, rise above it, overcome it, and process it.
+I want desperately to help anyone who finds themselves the object of such unconscionable treatment to deal with it, rise above it, process it, and overcome it.
 My negative experiences no longer control my life and I would love to help others come to this point.
 I have written this book on my experiences in the ordination process and in parish ministry as a woman in a male-dominated field in the 80’s, 90’s, and into the 21st century.
-That just means that I’ll never stop writing and that I already have other writings you may be interested in – so keep reading on this site and on Facebook (http://facebook.com/ladyfather).
+That just means that I’ll never stop writing and that I already have other writings you may be interested in – so keep reading on this site.